Netanyahu admits Israeli forces killed NGO workers in Gaza

 “These people are heroes, they run into the fire, not away from it.
 We shouldn’t have a situation where people who are simply trying to help their fellow human beings are themselves at grave risk,” Blinken said.

-Unlike Sejourn, who expressed France’s “firm condemnation” of the Israeli air raid saying “nothing can justify such a tragedy,” Blinken stopped short of directly condemning the attack but argued Washington had “impressed upon the Israelis is to do more to protect innocent civilian lives, be they innocent Palestinian children or aid workers”.
+Sejourn expressed France’s “firm condemnation” of the Israeli air raid and said “nothing can justify such a tragedy.”

 Calls for halt to arms shipments